balazs-bamer/cpp-memory-manager/README.md

 ### General memory manager

-This is called `FibonacciMemoryManager` and is an implementation of the buddy allocator using generalized Fibonacci numbers instead of powers of 2.
-This yields much less internal and external fragmentation and lets the user control the fragmentation level vs manager overhead ratio more precisely.
-See for example [here](https://www.geeksforgeeks.org/operating-system-allocating-kernel-memory-buddy-system-slab-system/).
+This is called `FibonacciMemoryManager` and is an implementation of the buddy allocator using generalised Fibonacci numbers instead of powers of 2.
+This yields significantly less internal and external fragmentation, allowing the user to control the fragmentation level versus the manager overhead ratio more precisely.
+See, for example, [here](https://www.geeksforgeeks.org/operating-system-allocating-kernel-memory-buddy-system-slab-system/).

-Generalized Fibonacci numbers are formed by adding the last one and the one _D_ steps before last one.
+Generalised Fibonacci numbers are formed by adding the last one and the one _D_ steps before the last one.
 Starting sequence is 1 … 1+_D_.
-So For the ordinary Fibonacci numbers _D_ = 1 and it looks like
+So for the ordinary Fibonacci numbers _D_ = 1, and it looks like

 ```C++
 1, 2, 3, 5, 8, 13, 21, 45, 55...